dojo/docs/developer/design/loader.rst

     // do something spectacular in an AMD module given objects from a synchronous module });

-So by taking care to ensure synchronous module are defined in the module space correctly, synchronous modules can interoperate with AMD modules.
+So by taking care to ensure synchronous modules are defined in the module space correctly, synchronous modules can interoperate with AMD modules.

 For the most part, implementing the AMD API in synchronous mode is trivial.
-Just like a synchronous module, the AMD module resource is retrieved via a synchronous XHR transaction.
-Then the resource is evaluated which publishes the (mid, deps, factory) to the loader.
-Finally, the loader resolves the deps arrays (left to right, if any) and the executes the factory. `require()` is handled the same way when it's encountered.
+Just like a synchronous module, the AMD module resource is resolved by retrieving the resource text via a synchronous XHR transaction.
+Then the resource text is evaluated which publishes the (module identifier, dependencies, factory) to the loader.
+The loader then recursively resolves the dependency array (left to right, if any) and executes the factory. `require()` is handled the same way when it's encountered.

 The loader also provides for interoperability with synchronous modules.
-When a synchronous module `dojo.require`'s a module that happens to be an AMD module, the AMD module is resolved as described above.
-Unfortunately, synchronous modules typically don't include code to retrieve AMD module values (otherwise they would be AMD modules); further, well-designed AMD modules don't pollute the global namespace.
-So, we're in a bit of a bind.
-The dependent module was defined, but the depending module can't get access to that dependent module value.
+When a synchronous module dojo.require's a module that happens to be an AMD module, the AMD module is resolved as described above.
+Of course, synchronous modules typically don't include code to retrieve AMD module values; further, well-designed AMD modules don't pollute the global namespace.
+So, we're in a bit of a bind: the dependent module was defined, but the depending module can't get access to that dependent module value.

-The loader solves this problem by noticing within the `dojo.require` implementation that a module has value yet the object associated with the module is undefined.
+The loader solves this problem by noticing within the `dojo.require` implementation that a module has a value yet the object associated with the module is undefined.
 This sounds better in code:

 .. code-block :: javascript